mayur-keswani/Muggle-Academy/README.md

  2) User can enrolled and access the course-video after making payment

+ 3) Enrolled user will get discusion section to ask doubts.

- 3) Carousel to Show All Posts.
+ 4) Carousel to Show All Posts.

- 4) Not only Posts , Autherities can issue Notice which would be presented in separate traditional notice format.
+ 5) Not only Posts , Autherities can issue Notice which would be presented in separate traditional notice format.

- 5) Implemented clean and easy Authentication Flow
+ 6) Implemented clean and easy Authentication Flow

- 6) Allowing to issue notice & post photos ,only to Admin authorities (Autherization flow)
+ 7) Allowing to issue notice & post photos ,only to Admin authorities (Autherization flow)

- 7) Notice can be downloaded for offline read
+ 8) Notice can be downloaded for offline read

- 8) Student can share Notice with other social media platform.
+ 9) Student can share Notice with other social media platform.

- 9) Student can Set/Update their profile details i.e, college,semester,course, profile_pic information etc.
+ 10) Student can Set/Update their profile details i.e, college,semester,course, profile_pic information etc.

- 10) session based login-logout option
+ 11) session based login-logout option

- 11) User can archieved notice for later read
+ 12) User can archieved notice for later read

- 12) Secured headers for protection of app
+ 13) Secured headers for protection of app

- 13) Compressed the size of assets while loading it up on client browser
+ 14) Compressed the size of assets while loading it up on client browser

- 14) Uploading/Fetching image on cloud i.e Cloudinary
+ 15) Uploading/Fetching image on cloud i.e Cloudinary